ggonnella/textformats/manuals/TF-Spec_language.md

 The following sections are defined:
 `datatypes`
-: Definitions of the textual representations and parsing rules for the format (whole data and/or its components)
+: Definitions of the string representations and parsing rules for the format (whole data and/or its components)
 `include`
 : Specification files to be included in the current specification